Cecure-Intelligence-Limited/cil-internship-cohort-04/john.eke/Task6.md

-# 1) Describe what you understand by Scrum, and elaborate on some of it's benefits in software development
+# Q. Describe what you understand by Scrum, and elaborate on some of it's benefits in software development
 Scrum is a software product development framework that helps teams work together. it encourages teams to learn through experiences, self-organize while working on a problem, and reflect on their wins and losses to continuously improve.